Gautham103/ECEN-602-Network_Programming/Programming_Assignment_4/README.md

 ------------------------------------------------------------------------------------------------------------------------
 Description:

-In this project, we have implemented a UDP based TFTP protocol for file transfer.
-The server can transfer file in both modes ascii and binary modes.
-It also supports wrap around to transfer files above 32MB as a basic stop and wait protocol.
-A bonus feature is also implemented which support WRQ request which allows writing the file back to the server.
+In this assignment, we have implement a simple HTTP proxy server and HTTP command line client.
+This implementation used HTTP/1.0, which is specified in RFC 1945.

-Amit Rawat: Implemented some section of server.c and helper.c file.
+Amit Rawat: Implemented client.c and some section of helper.c file.
-Client.C, IPv6, IDLE feature and test cases are implemented by Gautham Srinivasan.
+Gautham Srinivasan: Implemented server.c and some section of helper.c file.

 --------------------------------------------------------------------------------------------------------------------------
 Directory Structure: